 Understanding Thanatophobia: The Fear Of Death

-Thanatophobia is the fear of death or the dying process.
-While it is not an officially recognized disorder in the DSM-V (the Diagnostic and Statistical Manual of Mental Disorders), research indicates that it impacts approximately 3% to 10% of Americans at some point throughout their lives.
+Thanatophobia, often referred to as death anxiety in clinical psychology, is the fear of death or dying.
+Research indicates that it impacts approximately 3% to 10% of Americans at some point throughout their lives.
 As with any phobia, thanatophobia is understood as an inherently irrational fear that can affect those who experience it daily.
 While it is normal to have some trepidation or anxiety about death and dying, it may become an issue when it evolves in intensity and affects us so that it can make even the most basic, everyday tasks difficult.

 Getty/Vadym Pastukh